-JTC1/SC2/WG2/IRG

-Date: 2017-07-14

-IRGN2222_WG2N2833_HKSAR_Feedback

 ISO/IEC JTC1/SC2/WG2/IRG

-Ideographic Rapporteur Group
+Ideographic Research Group

-(IRG)
+RG)

-Source/Contribution Identifier: Hong Kong Special Administrative
+Source/Contribution Identifier: Hong Kong Special Administrative Region (HKSAR), China

-Region, China

-Meeting: IRG Meeting #49 in San Jose, US
+Meeting: IRG Meeting #53 in Shenzhen, China

-Title: Feedback on IRGN2222 on IRG

-Principles and Procedures Version 10
+Title: Feedback on Draft 3 of IRGN2345 on IRG Principles and Procedures Version 12

 Status: Member feedback for discussion

-The HKSAR has reviewed IRGN2222 on IRG Principles and Procedures (PnP) Version 10.
+The HKSAR has reviewed Draft 3 of IRGN2345 on IRG Principles and Procedures (PnP) Version 12.
 Please refer to the parts highlighted in green in the marked-up PnP draft attached to this document for details of proposed refinements.